kiselevskaya/Python/experiments/34_question_and_solutions/01_array_and_strings/README.md

     Given an image represented by an NxM matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degree.
     Can you do it in place?

+**07_matrix_set_to_zero.py**

+    Write an algorithm such that if an element in matrix MxN is 0, its entire row and column are set to 0.

+**08_is_rotation.py**

+    Assume you have a method isSubstring which checks if one word is a substring of another.
+    Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring (e.g. 'waterbottle' is a rotation of 'erbottlewat').